Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 * For tabular reports the cell MUST be left blank.
 * For JSON reports

-  * If the COUNTER_SUSHI API Specification (see :numref:`sushi`) indicates the element is REQUIRED, the value of the element MUST be expressed as empty as appropriate for the data type.
+  * If the COUNTER_SUSHI API Specification (see :numref:`api`) indicates the element is REQUIRED, the value of the element MUST be expressed as empty as appropriate for the data type.
   * If the element is not REQUIRED according to the COUNTER_SUSHI API Specification, the element MUST be omitted.

 For clarity, values such as “unknown”, “n/a” or “-” MUST NOT be used.